Be The Person You Needed

 friends laughing

 In times of hardship and struggle, we often find ourselves yearning for someone who understands, empathizes, and shows us compassion.
-But what if, instead of waiting for that person, we strive to be the one we needed…for the next person.

 I can’t stress enough the importance of showing compassion to others in their times of difficulty, and what that can do for both the giver and the receiver.